 I would especially taken it, considering I was likely to see Bad A.J. instead of Good A.J.
 Oy...

-But Burnett WAS Good A.J. last night.
-He got through the first 3 innings only allowing a couple of baserunners and no runs.
-I was hoping he'd get through the first 6 allowing 3 runs or less; allowing none over the first 3 was more than I dared ask for.
+But Burnett was Good A.J. last night.
+He got through the 1st 3 innings only allowing a couple of baserunners and no runs.
+I was hoping he'd get through the 1st 6 allowing 3 runs or less; allowing none over the 1st 3 was more than I dared ask for.